dhis2-metadata/NUT-AGG-Nutrition/docs/nutrition_aggregate_design.md

 | NUT - Weight measurement in facility and community, last 6 months                                  | NUT - Child weighed measurement in community(%)                                                           | CH064 - Children (6-59 m) weighed  There is no proportion preconfigured in the CHIS-Nutrition dataset but can be configured by cloning indicator CH064 and setting DE CH067b as denominator.                                                        |
 | NUT - MUAC measurement in facility and community, last quarter                                     | NUT - Child MUAC measurement in community (%)                                                             | There is no direct correspondence to CHIS indicators for MUAC-only indicators - more info in the tables in section 9.                                                                                                                               |

-## 10. Android Compatibility
+## Android Compatibility

 Digital data packages are optimized for Android data collection with the [**DHIS2 Capture App**](https://play.google.com/store/apps/details?id=com.dhis2&hl=en), free to download on the GooglePlay store.
-Key considerations in design was to ensure that all forms are configured with sections that structure form layout for better display on the android devices.
+Key considerations in design was to ensure that all forms are configured with sections that structure form layout for better display on the Android devices.
 Also, with the requirement of minimal data disaggregation in this package, all the dataSet layout should provide a concise view for Android display.

-## 11. References
+## References

 UNICEF (November 2021).
 Strengthening Nutrition Information Systems URL: https://data.unicef.org/resources/strengthening-nutrition-information-systems/ Guidelines and links will be available soon.